memphisdev/memphis-functions.py/README.md

     return bytes(json.dumps(as_json), encoding='utf-8'), msg_headers
 ```

-Instead of taking `msg_payload` as a bytes object, the as_dict flag can be used to have the JSON parsed to a dictionary for the user.
+Instead of taking `msg_payload` as a bytes object, the as_dict flag can be used to have the JSON parsed to a dictionary.

 ```python
 import json